nttrung2406/Find-similarity-between-images/README.md

 Similar feature actraction using kNN and SIFT library from OpenCV

 **Output:**
+size image 1 and image 2

-Similarity Percentage: 12.19%
+Similarity Percentage: [percentage]
-Similarity: 308
+Similarity: [points of similarity]